Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 ***
 ### Deployment
-This project was deployed using github using the following method:
+This project was deployed using Github using the following method:

-1.After logging into github.com open repository
+1. After logging into github.com open repository
-2.Click on settings then on the left find the pages section 3.Once in pages click on master branch and then save 4.Now a link should appear and in a few moments be able to be clicked 5.This is now a live website than can be viewed from any device
+2. Click on settings then on the left find the pages section
+3. Once on the page click on the master branch and then save
+4. Now a link should appear and in a few moments be able to be clicked
+5. This is now a live website that can be viewed from any device

-To run it locally on gitpod follow this method:
+To run it locally on Gitpod follow this method:

-1.Assuming you have gitpod as an add on .
-Click on which repository you want to run .
+1. Assuming you have Gitpod as an add on.
+Click on which repository you want to run.
-2.Click on gitpod this should then take a few moments 3.Once loaded find the terminal section and type python3 -m http.server 4.This will open a port 8000 ,click yes to open
+2. Click on Gitpod this should then take a few moments
+3. Once loaded find the terminal section and type python3 -m HTTP.server
+4. This will open a port 8000, click yes to open
-5.A new tab should appear with your work ,although sometimes needs to be refreshed
+5. A new tab should appear with your work, although sometimes needs to be refreshed

 ***

 ### Credits
 #### Content-Media-Inspiration
-* My inspiration was a mixture of alot of games I have seen both online on youtube and on the forum slack.
+* My inspiration was a mixture of a lot of games I have seen both online on youtube and on the forum slack.

 #### Images
-* The Images I obtained are from google images and flipped to get the mirror image for the comuter side via [onlinepngtools](https://onlinepngtools.com/flip-png-horizontally) This site became a saviour of mine as its quick and easy .
-I'd spent a number of hours in paint flipping but losing transparancy when doing so .
+* The Images I obtained are from google images and flipped to get the mirror image for the computer side via [onlinepngtools](https://onlinepngtools.com/flip-png-horizontally) This site became a saviour of mine as its quick and easy.
+I'd spent a number of hours in paint flipping but losing transparency when doing so.
-Which is not the case with the website above.
+This is not the case with the website above.

 #### Acknowledgements
-* I'd like to firstly acknowledge my mentor [Simen Daehlin](https://github.com/Eventyret) , his guidence helped me structure the project to meet deadlines for our meetings which helped immensley.
-Id also like to thank the community of slack who helped me with some issues I had with JavaScript  .
+* I'd like to firstly acknowledge my mentor [Simen Daehlin](https://github.com/Eventyret), his guidance helped me structure the project to meet deadlines for our meetings which helped immensely.
+I'd also like to thank the community of slack who helped me with some issues I had with JavaScript.

 #### Credits
 *